justinleemans/uni-networking/README.md

 # UniNetworking - Event based networking solution for Unity

 A custom networking solution based around a signals architechture from my library [justinleemans/signals](https://github.com/justinleemans/signals).
+UniNetworking offers a solution to easily establish connections and offers an easy to use and understand messaging layer leaving you in control of what data you want to send back and forth.

+UniNetworking is capable of being used in many different configurations like dedicated server and client applications as well as a host client implementation where a client hosts the server in the same application.

 # Table of Contents